mdkearns/carpe-noctem/README.md

-# django-website-template
+# Carpe Noctem

-A template for creating websites using the Python Django framework.
+A platform to learn/share important statistical concepts in layman's terms.